jan-bogaerts/mark/src/generated/mdc_class_descriptions.md

 {"BuildService": "The 'BuildService' is a service class that uses gpt-services to convert markdown project data into source code.
 It can generate conversions on multiple text frames and transform the original markdown code into source code files.
 Additionally, it utilizes a compress service to render results for each text-fragment in the project."}
 # MarkdownCode > services > compress service
 {"CompressService": "The 'CompressService' is a service that uses the GPT service to shorten a text fragment.
 It provides a 'get-result' function that calls the GPT service with specific parameters and utilizes a result-cache-service to store and track results.
 The service is useful for checking if the GPT service understands the fragment and can be used for other processes.", "ResultCacheService": "The ResultCacheService is a service that stores and tracks results obtained from the GPT service.
 It is used to check if the GPT service understands a text fragment and can be utilized for other processes."}
+# MarkdownCode > services > dialog service
+{"DialogService": "The DialogService is a shared interface that allows for displaying dialog boxes in other components and services.
+It supports errors, warnings, and information, and can be used to show electron dialog boxes with error details when user-triggered actions encounter errors."}